EmileSonneveld/FaceSwap/README.md

 - photos -- for the sake of path's in the SVG file it's advised to place your pictures here

 The outputted SVG is viewed best with a browser.

+(there is still need for an svg rasterizer)